lcwcf87/lcwcf87/README.md

 ### Hi there 👋
 ### I am a fresh graduate data scientist with experience in calibrating a probabilstic weather forecast using Artificial Nerual Network.

+Some of my Data Science Projects include:

+May 2022 - September 2022
+# Calirbating a Probabilistic Forecast Using Neural Network

 <!--
 **lcwcf87/lcwcf87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.